dminatto/dminatto/README.md

 I believe in power of women in technology, community power and potential to build|code|deploy the future of technology.

-Nowadays I work as tech lead of a software developers team in a telecom company.

 I'm currently improving my English and deciding which language to learn next.